-9.3.4. \boxtimes The extent to which outcome measures show progress on one or more of the health problems identified by the state.
+- 9.3.3. \boxtimes The increase in the percentage of children with a usual source of care. - 9.3.4. \boxtimes The extent to which outcome measures show progress on one or more of the health problems identified by the state.

-North Carolina is already a leader in the implementation of new models of care with Community Care North Carolina (CCNC), EBCI Tribal Option and Managed Care Health Plans, in which Health Choice Medicaid beneficiaries are linked to a primary care provider.
-Continued monitoring of Medicaid Direct/TO and Managed Care patient enrollment, satisfaction, and health outcomes statistics will be one means of quantifying the extent of progress made within the NC Health Choice program.
-Each year, the NC Institute of Medicine also publishes a Child Health Report Card which tracks health insurance coverage, health services utilization, and health status indicators that are relevant to the Health Choice Medicaid Program.
-Health Choice Medicaid will put corresponding measures in place for outcomes monitoring as DHB continues to manage and administer the Program.
+North Carolina is already a leader in the implementation of new models of care with Community Care North Carolina (CCNC), EBCI Tribal Option and Managed Care Health Plans, in which Medicaid beneficiaries are linked to a primary care provider.
+Continued monitoring of Medicaid Direct/TO and Managed Care patient enrollment, satisfaction, and health outcomes statistics will be one means of quantifying the extent of progress made.
+Each year, the NC Institute of Medicine also publishes a Child Health Report Card which tracks health insurance coverage, health services utilization, and health status indicators that are relevant to the Medicaid Program.
+Medicaid will put corresponding measures in place for outcomes monitoring as DHB continues to manage and administer the Program.

-9.3.5.
-HED!
-S Measurement Set relevant to children and adolescents younger than 19.
-Medie caid and MCHIP NC Health Choice will use nine (9) HEDIS style measures adopted by CMS (See 9.3.7).
-9.3.6.
+- 9.3.5.
+HEDIS Measurement Set relevant to children and adolescents younger than 19.

+Medicaid and MCHIP will use nine (9) HEDIS style measures adopted by CMS (See 9.3.7). - 9.3.6.
 Other child appropriate measurement set.
+List or describe the set used. - 9.3.7.
+If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as:

+9.3.7.1.
+Immunizations

+9.3.7.2.
+Well childcare

+9.3.7.3.
+Adolescent well visits

+9.3.7.4.
+Satisfaction with care

+9.3.7.5. ⊠ Mental health

+9.3.7.6. ⊠ Dental care

+9.3.7.7.
+Other, list:

-List or describe the set used. utilizing the entire HEDIS Measurement Set, specify which measures will be eted, such as: Immunizations Well childcare Adolescent well visits Satisfaction with care Mental health Dental care Other, list: • HEDIS Immunization for Adolescents • HEDIS Children and Adolescents' Access to a Primary Care Provider 9.3.8.
-[Perfo rmance measures for special targeted populations. \boxtimes ures it will collect all data, maintain records and furnish reports to the Secretary in the standardized format that the Secretary requires (Section 2107(b)(1))
+- HEDIS Immunization for Adolescents - HEDIS Children and Adolescents' Access to a Primary Care Provider - 9.3.8.
+Performance measures for special targeted populations. - 9.4.

-9.4.
 The State assures it will collect all data, maintain records and furnish reports to the Secretary at the times and in the standardized format that the Secretary requires.
 (Section 2107(b)(1)) (42CFR 457.720)